logandehning/Docker-Splunk/README.md

 userIdentity.sessionContext.attributes.mfaAuthenticated

 #### Question 202
-Question: What is the processor number used on the web servers?
+What is the processor number used on the web servers?

 Process: